cogdog/wp-dimension/README.md

 ## Features / History

+* v2.2 (Oct 2, 2021) Updated to match changes in CSS/JS of the original HTML5UP Dimension theme, including use of Font Awesome 5 icons
 * v2.0 (Feb 25, 2020) Better CSS for a responsive and even sized navigation menu.
 * v1.8 (Oct 12, 2018) Nag notices added to encourage use of FontAwesome 5 plugin, CSS tweak to fix mobile menus, segment base CSS from WordPress
 * v1.7 (Oct 12, 2018) Rebranded WordPress posts internally as "Front Boxes" to better reflect their purpose.
 A new template for single entries shows a Front Box opened on the home page.